 There has been a lot of information published recently regarding mutual fund trading and related disclosure requirements.
 The following brief tutorial and accompanying links to educational materials are provided to clarify common load fund issues.

 T. Rowe Price funds are all no-load funds—which means you will not pay a load (or fee) to purchase shares.
-While load funds are not available online through the T. Rowe Price Mutual Fund Gateway, you may purchase an array of load funds directly through a Brokerage representative.
+While load funds are not available online, you may purchase an array of load funds directly through a Brokerage representative.
 Load funds typically charge a load (or fee) either at time of purchase or when shares are redeemed, depending on fund class.

 A number of mutual fund share classes, from hundreds of fund families, are available through T. Rowe Price Brokerage, with both front- and back-end load options.
 For details, contact a registered Brokerage representative at